vohai2003/hdp_data_tutorials/tutorials/hdp/getting-started-with-apache-zeppelin/tutorial.md

 E.g. on a VirtualBox Sandbox, Ambari would be accessible at http://127.0.0.1:8080.

-Note: If you're new to the HDP Sandbox environment, make sure to review [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/).
+Note: If you're new to the HDP Sandbox environment, make sure to review [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/).

 ![scr1-login](assets/scr1-login.png)